-For an International learner, satisfactory progress is defined as 100% attendance and successful completion of 75% or more of your courses.
+For an International learner satisfactory progress is defined as 100% attendance and successful completion of 75% or more of your courses.

 Let Ara know when you are absent from classes or if you are sick.
-Contact your tutor or advise the faculty by emailing sciencesocialpractice@ara.ac.nz
+Contact your tutor or advise the faculty administrator using nzbs@ara.ac.nz .